diklab007/PhpBasicMvcApp/README.md

 "# PhpBasicMvcApp"

-Unfortenetaly I can not set a Demo.
+Unfortunately I can not set a Demo.
 Github Pages is not a full-featured web host.
 It will not execute PHP.